ddrohan/mobile-app-dev-labs/session2/lab/md/step01.md

 ![](../img/lab203a.png)

-and it should looks as follows:
+and it should looks as follows (once you expand the folders etc.):

 ![](../img/starter.png)